 Ad Technologies

-Cognitiv created a stir in the market with its research on Bid Shading - $6.6 Million left on the table by the advertisers.
+Cognitiv created a stir in the market with its research on Bid Shading - $6.6 Million left on the table by advertisers.
 Claiming it to be a blunt and unsophisticated tool, the research revealed -

 “A third of Digital Media Buyers do not even know that bid shading exists, with only 35 percent of Digital Media Buyers “extremely confident” in their understanding of how a bid shading algorithm works and that they could explain it to others.
 Yet, 70 percent are paying an extra fee for this tool that they do not fully understand, blindly trusting that it is saving them money.”